 Another example was mentioned by P7.
 As a researcher, he sometimes gave talks at different lengths ranging from 5 minutes to 15 minutes depending on the occasion.
 He needed several versions of slides then.
 If AI automatically created slides according to the time requirement, P7 could avoid making slides several times.

-Despite creators, AI collaborators could also serve as optimizers and assistants to save effort.
-Some examples can be found in Sec.~\ref{sec:ai_tasks}.

-\subsubsection{AI models are believed to have a higher level of capability than humans in some tasks.}
+\subsubsection{AI models are believed to have a higher level of capability than humans in some tasks}

 Among the 18 participants, 14 expressed that they would like to collaborate with AI since they believed AI might have a higher capability in specific tasks than humans.
-The participants often mentioned two merits that they believed AI had and might potentially benefit data storytelling.
+They often mentioned two merits that they believed AI had and might potentially benefit data storytelling.

-The first potential advantage of AI over humans is that they can possibly \textit{have a broader knowledge coverage} led by the large quantity of training data (P7-P10, P12-P14, P18).
+First, some participants believed that AI could possibly \textit{have a broader knowledge coverage} over humans led by the large quantity of training data (P7-P10, P12-P14, P18).
 P12 mentioned that humans had limited capability of searching and collecting information but AI could be more powerful.
 Therefore, he expected that AI could give him more complete results when he asked them to collect data facts.
 Similarly, P9 mentioned a case where AI might provide explanations for data facts leveraging additional knowledge outside the dataset, such as explaining \textit{``the reasons why the sales in one year increase or decrease suddenly.''} P8 proposed that she could ask AI to generate presentation transcripts with different styles, such as humorous or formal ones. \re{We considered P8's example as an instance of AI's broader knowledge coverage as writing humorous or formal presentation transcripts requires knowledge of writing styles.}

-The second potential advantage of AI is that its high computational power is likely to \textit{enable a fast and accurate search over the data or design space} (P1, P3, P4, P6, P10, P12, P14-P16, P18).
+Secondly, the participants thought AI's higher computational power than human is likely to \textit{enable a fast and accurate search over the data or design space} (P1, P3, P4, P6, P10, P12, P14-P16, P18).
 For example, P18 thought that AI could quickly create several data stories with different styles.
 Then he could pick one style for sharing conveniently.
 P6 mentioned the AI's potential in brainstorming ideas: \begin{displayquote} \textit{``AI might help us to find interesting combinations between these ideas or it may be able to show us some possible spaces which are not really explored by our ideas...
 AI should be really good at this kind of task.''} \end{displayquote}